rschristopher/ischristtrue.com/src/modern-views/free-will.md

     The belief in a predestined elect, with an unquestioned moral *rightness* continues to pervade today's political discource -- including every social justice activist, critical race theorist, and so on -- all are assured of their own moral supiority over the uneducated (*unelect*).

     While the nomenclature changes, and this is definitely a perversion of theological Calvinism, the spirit is the same.
-These are the inevitable consequences of moral determinism, and the practical problem of denying human free will.
+These are the inevitable consequences of moral determinism, of denying human free will.

 These strict Calvinist views are known as